Annual Report 2011-2012

-Fisheries and Oceans Canada (DFO) is responsible for assisting marine mammals and sea turtles in distress.
+There is a wide range of human activities that impact on marine mammals and Fisheries and Oceans Canada (DFO) has the responsibility to aid marine mammals in distress, particularly when they are listed under the Species at Risk Act (SARA).
 In collaboration with conservation groups and non-governmental organizations, the Department supports marine mammal incident response networks in all DFO Regions under the umbrella of the Marine Mammal Response Program (MMRP).

 Overall, the Marine Mammal Response Program works with partners to: